 Some days I’m in the city.
-Other days I’m on the outskirts of the city.
-This day, I was on the outskirts of the city preparing to head into its inner parts.
+Other days I’m in the outskirts of the city.
+This day, I was in the outskirts of the city preparing to head into the city.

 The sun, under which I had walked for a few minutes to the vehicle park, was unusually intense.
 But I was fine under it.

 Usually, I love to find a bus half or almost filled when I arrive at a park.
 This lends me the belief that I wouldn’t have to wait too long for the journey to begin.
 I was thus glad to find a half-filled bus waiting, and didn’t mind so much that for some minutes I couldn’t board it.

 A teenager, about 14, stood at its entrance.
 He sold sachet water to the occupants of the bus.
 I am sure he would have moved for me to board the bus if he had seen me, but he didn’t – I stood behind him – and as a result kept at his business.
 I was patient; felt I had nothing to lose in waiting for him to be through.

 Soon, a kind passenger who noticed how I had quietly waited spoke “kuro lona, eyan fe wole.”
 Move, someone wants to come in.
 And in those few seconds during which she spoke, I had shifted my line of sight to the face of the boy, immediately recognized him, stretched out my hand to hold his arm that was closest to me.
 And just as I about held his arm, he had turned and looked at me, smiled and offered greetings which I responded to in kind fashion.

 He was someone I knew from church.
 He was often quiet; I don’t remember hearing him speak, except once when I requested for his name.
 “Segun” he’d gently offered.
 That evening, I’d expressed my concern about how late he’d turned up for church.
 We’d smiled through the conversation and he’d accepted lateness wasn’t such a good thing – I am not sure he changed after that day.